 Trigger conditions for scale-up and scale-out

-PolarDB monitors the CPU utilization, memory usage, and other kernel metrics of the primary node and read-only nodes.
-During a monitoring cycle, the scale-up of serverless resources is triggered for a node when one of the following events occur:
+PolarDB monitors the CPU utilization, memory usage, and other kernel-level metrics of the primary and read-only nodes.
+During a monitoring cycle, a scale-up is typically triggered for a node when one of the following three situations occurs:

-The CPU utilization of a single node is higher than the default scale-up threshold 80%.
+The CPU utilization is higher than the preset threshold (default 80%).

-When a read-only node of a cluster is scaled up to the maximum specifications and the scale-up threshold is still reached (for example, CPU utilization is higher than the default threshold 80% or the specified threshold), the scale-out of read-only nodes is triggered.
+If a read-only node in a cluster is scaled up to its maximum specifications and the scale-up threshold is still met (for example, if the CPU utilization is higher than the custom threshold), a scale-out of read-only nodes is triggered.

-The scaling range is determined by the maximum and minimum numbers of read-only nodes and the maximum and minimum PCUs per Node that you specify.
+The scaling range is determined by the maximum and minimum number of read-only nodes and the maximum and minimum PCUs per node that you specify.
 For more information, see Set a scaling policy for serverless cluster resources or Set a scaling policy for serverless resources.

-The metrics for triggering scaling vary based on cluster parameter configurations and serverless configurations.
-You can specify thresholds for CPU scaling, but cannot change thresholds for other metrics.
+The metrics for triggering scaling vary based on parameter configurations and serverless configurations.
+You can specify a threshold for CPU utilization, but you cannot change the thresholds for other metrics.

-When the workloads of a serverless cluster suddenly increase, the nodes of the cluster are scaled step by step to approach the expected specifications, instead of one step at a time.
-The minimum step size for node scaling is 0.5 PCUs.
-To quickly adapt to the current workloads, the next scaling step size increases based on the current number of PCUs per node.
+When the service traffic of a cluster suddenly increases, the nodes of the cluster are scaled up incrementally to approach the expected specifications, instead of all at once.
+The minimum scaling increment is 0.5 PCU.
+To quickly adapt to the current service traffic, the next scaling increment is automatically adjusted based on the current number of PCUs.

 Benefits